Wurst-Imperium/WurstClient.net/wiki/Mods/index.md

 ## Definition
 A mod in Wurst is a cheat that can be toggled using the `.t` command.
 It is also possible (and usually preferred) to toggle a mod through a keybind instead.
 This can be done by keybinding the `.t` command for that mod.
 For example, the command to toggle the Killaura mod is `.t killaura`.

-There are two different kinds of mods: the normal mods, which can additionally be toggled through a button in the Navigaot, and the hidden mods, which are hidden from the Navigator, but can still be toggled through other means.
+There are two different kinds of mods: the normal mods, which can additionally be toggled through a button in the Navigator, and the hidden mods, which are hidden from the Navigator, but can still be toggled through other means.

 ## List of Mods
 - AntiAFK